swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

 ## Tracking your changes with a local repository

 Version control is centred round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
-The local repository is set up in a directory in your local filesystem (local machine).
+The local repository is set up in a directory in your local file system (local machine).

+### Check we have Git

+Can check that we have a git client by typing:

+    $ git --version

+and you should get a response with the client you are running.
+Git comes with its own help system that can be useful.
+You can always do:

+    $ git help

+and you will get a list of the more common git commands.
+If you want a more exhaustive list you can do:

+    $ git help --all

+which will return a list of all the commands.
+If you want help on a particular command, say the `checkout` command, then you can do:

+    $ git help checkout

+If ever you get an error message you don't understand or you want to do something you are not quite sure on how to do then Googling will return something that will help you.

 ### Create a new repository with Git

 First, create a directory:

-    $ mkdir papers
+    $ mkdir html
-    $ cd papers
+    $ cd html

 Now, we need to set up this directory up to be a Git repository (or "initiate the repository"):

     $ git init
-    Initialized empty Git repository in /home/user/papers/.git/
+    Initialized empty Git repository in /home/user/html/.git/

-The directory "papers" is now our *working directory*.
+The directory "html" is now our *working directory*.

 If we look in this directory, we'll find a `.git` directory: